 5. Best Air Compressors

-All the ones on our list are oil-free—Nice.
+All the ones on this list are oil-free—Nice.

 Tip: there is a trick to making a compressor quieter using plywood.
 Just lean sections of plywood around the unit allowing good ventilation.